SF-WDI-LABS/hash-map-lab/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/7/7d/Hash_table_3_1_1_0_1_0_0_SP.svg)

+The key is tied to the value for two purposes:

-When storing a key-value pair, we look up the hash of the key to check which index of the array it belongs in.
+**When storing a key-value pair**, we look up the hash of the key to check which index of the array it belongs in.
 So if `hash('my key')` is `7`, we know to put that key in index 7.

-When looking up a value by key, we use the hash to find the index corresponding to that key.
+**When looking up a value by key**, we use the hash to find the index corresponding to that key.
 When we do `hash('my key')` and get `7`, we know all the information about that key should be in slot 7.

 Note that these hash functions can be reversible, unlike the "cryptographic hash functions" used to encrypt things.